djmans630/Investigating-the-Relationship-between-Minutes-to-Cook-and-Number-of-Steps-in-a-Recipe/README.md

 Similarly, let’s check the distribution of `n_ingredients`.
-This graph takes on a more uniform shape, with the bulk of recipes having between 6 and 11 ingredients.
+This graph takes on a more normal shape, with the bulk of recipes having between 6 and 11 ingredients.